Physics-Comp/Health_Tracker/README.md

  ### Introduction

 The basis of this project is to empower users to perform a more in-depth analysis of their health metrics.
 Comprehensive analysis of health metrics will enable individuals to make more health-conscious decisions, leading to better physical longevity and mental health.
-The end goal of this project is to use a suite of apps from which to extract data physical, mental, and nutritional metrics and perform cross correlative analysis in each of these categories.
+The end goal of this project is to use a suite of apps from which to extract physical, mental, and nutritional metrics and perform cross correlative analysis in each of these categories.
 Hopefully, utilizing the Health Tracker API, we can make insightful conclusions regarding an individual's health status leading to better preventative care and overall well-being.

 ---